vlstill/tedi/memory-models.md

 When analysing programs in high level programming languages (as opposed to analysing assembly level programs), there can be substantially more relaxation then allowed by the memory model of the hardware these programs target.
 The reason is that compilers are allowed to perform optimizations which reorder code or eliminate unnecessary memory accesses.
-This is allowed as program order for programs in languages such as C++ is not a total order even if restricted to one thread (e.g. order of evaluation of function arguments is not fixed by the standard in most cases).
 As a result, a compiler can for example merge two loads from a non-atomic variable or assume a load which follows a store to the same memory location to yield the stored value.
+Further reordering is allowed as program order for programs in languages such as C/C++ is not a total order even if restricted to one thread (e.g. order of evaluation of function arguments is not fixed by the standard in most cases).

 These optimizations complicate analysis if they should be taken into account.
 The two basic options for their handling include reasoning about all permitted reordering (see e.g. \cite{relaxed_opt_semantics_no_thin}), or side stepping the problem by using the same optimizing compiler to produce code both for verification and for actual execution (e.g. by verifying the binary or optimized intermediate representation of the compiler).